AaltoSciComp/scicomp-docs/triton/usage/ai-agents.rst

 How do I run a coding agent?
 Am I running an agent on Triton?
 --------------------------------------------------------------

 It depends on your workflow.
-Here some of the most common setups:
+Here are some of the most common setups:

 #. **VS Code (or other editor) with coding agent running only on your computer:** You run
    VS Code on your computer with